A&Spire to Illuminate Pillar 2

 Year 1: Completed.

-Year 2: The OPHS is cooperating with Baylor’s Center for Global Engagement in the new Baylor Pre-Med in Dublin program, an opportunity exposing students to medical learning and practice in a different cultural setting.
+Year 2: The OPHS is cooperating with Baylor’s Center for Global Engagement in the new Baylor Pre-Health in Dublin program, an opportunity exposing students to medical learning and practice in a different cultural setting.

 7.2 Monitor the number of A&S students studying abroad annually.